AI vs Human Writing: What Makes the Difference in 2025

 Here’s the prompt: ‘Write a 300-word persuasive essay on why failure is essential for growth.
 Target: high school or college students.’

-The reason we designed this prompt is simple: The topic is ideal for demonstrating emotions, arguments, and reflection.
-A great way to compare AI VS human creativity.
+The reason we designed this prompt is simple: the topic is ideal for demonstrating emotions, arguments, and reflection.
+A great way to compare AI VS human creativity - especially when judged by professionals like our law essay writers, who understand both structure and nuance.

 Here’s what we found out: